ansys/pyfluent/doc/source/getting_started/index.rst

    pip install -e .

-See the `README. <https://github.com/pyansys/pyfluent/blob/main/README.rst>`_ for instructions on install the PyFluent ``ansys-fluent-core`` package and modifying it locally.
+See the `README. <https://github.com/pyansys/pyfluent/blob/main/README.rst>`_ for instructions on installing the PyFluent ``ansys-fluent-core`` package and modifying it locally.
 The changes that you make are reflected in your setup after you restart the Python kernel.